WP Buffs Blog |

 • Step 2: Locate the template files that have sidebars, displayed to edit.
 WordPress themes are made of different templates.
 A given template may or may not display the sidebar by default.

 A template is a part of a full web page in WordPress theme development.
-WordPress themes generate templates which represent different areas of the WordPress site.
+WordPress themes generate templates that represent different areas of the WordPress site.
 For example, header.php is the default template for the header area.

-If you want to remove sidebars from your entire website, you must edit all of your templates files that have a sidebar in them.
+If you want to remove sidebars from your entire website, you must edit all of your template files that have a sidebar in them.
 This may include index.php, archive.php, page.php, single.php, home.php—but you will have to check each template file to be sure.

 • Step 3: Locate this line of code on each template file: